 Herbs and natural oils have a huge following among ‘natural’ chicken keepers.

-There are several ‘recipes’ on the internet with regard to mixing herb bouquets for putting in the nest boxes and sprinkling around the coop.
-The use of garlic is highly recommended by many proponents for preventative measures for many chicken ailments.
+Several ‘recipes’ on the internet about mixing herb bouquets for putting in the nest boxes and sprinkling around the coop.
+Many proponents highly recommend the use of garlic for preventative measures for many chicken ailments.

 Specifically for scaly leg mites, the use of Vaseline is recommended.
 You spread it thickly on the legs working against the scales.
 This ensures that the ointment gets up under the scales and suffocates the mite.